sachin-sadhu/obsidian_vault/Year 4 CS/Signals.md

 ## Frequency Filters
 Once a signal has been broken down to its cooresponding frequencies, one can apply different filters to get rid of certain frequencies.

+High pass filter lets through only high frequencies

+Bandpass filter lets frequencies of a certain range 'pass' through

+Bandstop filters stops frequencies of a certain range from passing through
 ### Bandwidth
 Range of frequencies a given signal contains.
 ## Continous vs Discrete Signals